 - Qishlah Castle: Now closed to the public, but impressive enough from the outside for a visit.

-- Shuwaymis: More ancient petroglyphs—also UNESCO-listed—to the west of Hail.
+- Shuwaymis: More ancient petroglyphs—also a UNESCO World Heritage site—to the west of Hail.
 Less accessible and frequented than Jubbah; you might need special permission to access the site.

 Transportation from Hail